-Former American international used to wear an ice hockey-style helmet when he kept goal during the 1970s.
+Former American international Alan Mayer used to wear an ice hockey-style helmet when he kept goal during the 1970s.

-Ted Doig, who kept goal for Aston Villa, Sunderland and Scotland at the end of the 19th Century, always wore a cap when playing to hide his baldness.
+Ned Doig, who kept goal for Sunderland, Liverpool and Scotland at the end of the 19th Century, always wore a cap when playing to hide his baldness.

 When former Tottenham Hotspur goalkeeper Milija Aleksic began his career, he was so keen that he used to iron his bootlaces before playing.